Comănești: History

 The area of the town of Comănești has been inhabited since the Neolithic period - Neolithic remains were found in the Vermești area of the town.
 The name is derived from the Cumans who once ruled the region.
 Its first written record dates from 1657, and its first presence on a map from the 1696 Sanson Map.

 From the late 18th century onwards, the town was in the domain of the Ghica family of boyars, who remained an important presence in the area until the middle of the 20th century.
 The Ghica Palace (now housing the local museum), the park in front of the museum, and the railway stations are testimonies to their presence in the town.

 During the summers of 2004, 2005, and 2006, Comănești suffered severe flooding of the Trotuș.
 Some specialists have associated those floods with the deforestation in the area.
 In 2006 and 2008, Comănești was the site of large explosion-like sounds that were not identified.

+Geography

+The city is located on both banks of the Trotuș River, in the Comănești Depression of the Eastern Carpathians, between the Goșmanu Mountains, Berzunți Mountains, Nemira Mountains, and Ciuc Mountains.
+It is crossed by the national road DN12A, which connects Onești to Miercurea-Ciuc.
+In Comănești, the national road DN2G branches off from this route, leading to Moinești and Bacău.
+The Adjud–Comănești–Siculeni railway also passes through the city, which is served by the Comănești station.

 Demographics

-At the 2021 census, the town had 19,996 inhabitants; of those, 84.7% were Romanians and 5% Roma.
+According to the census conducted in 2021, the population of the city of Comănești amounts to 19,996 inhabitants, an increase compared to the previous census from 2011, when 19,568 inhabitants had been registered.
+The majority of the inhabitants are Romanians (84.66%), with a minority of Roma (5.01%), and for 10.22% the ethnic affiliation is unknown.
+From a confessional point of view, the majority of the inhabitants are Orthodox (83.64%), with minorities of Roman Catholics (3.04%) and Pentecostals (1.12%), and for 10.78% the confessional affiliation is unknown.